 - Sterilize a 1-quart wide-mouthed Mason jar and lid by boiling for several minutes in water and draining on a clean dishcloth.

 - Pack the cabbage and seasonings into the sterilized jar, pushing down with a wooden (not metal) spoon.

-- Add filtered or non-chlorinated salty water (1 teaspoon pickling salt per cup of water) up to the rim of the jar and cap loosely with a sterilized canning lid.
+- Add the filtered or non-chlorinated water that has been mixed with pickling salt (1 teaspoon pickling salt per cup of water) up to the rim of the jar and cap loosely with a sterilized canning lid.

 - Place the jar on a tray to catch overflowing juices.

-- After bubbling stops, check the container and top off with salty water (1 teaspoon pickling salt per cup of water, warmed slightly to dissolve completely) if the level falls below the rim.
+- After bubbling stops, check the container and top off with salt water (1 teaspoon pickling salt per cup of water, warmed slightly to dissolve completely) if the level falls below the rim.

-- Skim any (harmless) white spots or film from the top, close the jar tightly the with a sterilized canning lid and ring, wipe off outside of jar and store in the refrigerator until you use it up.
+- Then skim any (harmless) white spots or film from the top, close the jar tightly with a sterilized canning lid and ring, wipe off the outside of the jar, and store in the refrigerator until you use it up.